nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

     ::

-        GIDCollection(metadata=None, model=iaf_psc_alpha, size=1, first=3)
+        NodeCollection(metadata=None, model=iaf_psc_alpha, size=1, first=3)

 Slicing
-    A GIDCollection can be sliced in the same way one would slice a list, with ``start:stop:step`` inside brackets
+    A NodeCollection can be sliced in the same way one would slice a list, with ``start:stop:step`` inside brackets

     ::